How to wax snowboard yourself, and which kit is the best?

 Sure, the individual in the shop is an expert with a wealth of expertise.
 The irony is that waxing does not necessitate "professional experience."
 You only need a little practice to master DIY snowboard waxing.
 And who knows, you might even take better care of YOUR snowboard than a stranger.

-This post will show you how to hot wax a snowboard using the best waxing kits available (my honest recommendation, of course).
+This article will show you how to wax your Snowboard using the best waxing kits available (my honest recommendation, of course).

 Let's address your doubts first if you're new to snowboarding.
 "Why do you need to wax your snowboard?"
 I'm frequently asked.
 Isn't the ground already slick?
 What's more, isn't snow already slippery?"
 All valid points, but...